 To configure Auditbeat, you edit the configuration file.
-For rpm and deb,
+The default

 See the Config File Format section of the Beats Platform Reference for more about the structure of the config file.

 Define the Auditbeat modules that you want to enable.
 Auditbeat uses modules to collect the audit information.
 For each module, specify the metricsets that you want to collect.

 file_integritymodule configured to generate events whenever a file in one of the specified paths changes on disk: